fieldtrip/website/workshop/practicalmeeg2025/handson_artifacts.md

     cfg.artfctdef.megplanar.artifact = data_megplanar_clean.cfg.artfctdef.summary.artifact;

-    % inspect and adjust the marked segments cfg.channel = 'megmag'; % look only at the 102 magnetometers cfg = ft_databrowser(cfg, data);
+    % inspect and adjust the marked segments cfg.channel = 'eeg'; % look only at the EEG channels cfg = ft_databrowser(cfg, data);

     % remove the marked segments
-    cfg = rmfield(cfg, 'channel'); % this is not an option for ft_rejectartifact
+    cfg = rmfield(cfg, 'channel'); % this is not a valid option for ft_rejectartifact
+    cfg = rmfield(cfg, 'trl'); % this is not a valid option for ft_rejectartifact
     data_clean = ft_rejectartifact(cfg, data);

 {% include image src="/assets/img/workshop/practicalmeeg2025/handson_artifacts/figure5.png" width="400" %}

-_Figure; ft_databrowser shows the magnetometer channels and all identified artifacts_
+_Figure; ft_databrowser shows the EEG channels and the identified artifacts_

 ## A closer look at when the artifacts happen